bitsofcotton/ddpmopt/README.md

 2025/02/05 predv function to get better prediction - real value distribution by PRNG tests.
 2025/02/15 add PP0 as PSVD ... as a dead code, they doesn't improve output enough on our machines with small number of inputs.
 2025/02/16 fix predv4 alignments affects all of outputs w command.
+2025/02/18 revert using predvp0 to using predv, they might come from infection.